TmmmmmR/keycloak-workshop/lab9/README.md

 * Open the Keycloak Admin Console
 * In the top left corner dropdown menu that is titled `Master`, click `Add Realm`.
 If you are logged in to the master realm this dropdown menu lists all the realms created.
 * For this lab we are not going to manually create the realm, but import all configuration from a JSON file.
-Click on `Select File` and import the [config/quickstart-realm](config/quickstart-realm.json).
+Click on `Select File` and import the [config/quickstart-realm](config/lab9.json).
 * Click `Create`

-The steps above will result on a new `spring-boot-quickstart` realm.
+The steps above will result on a new `lab9` realm.

 Build and Run the lab
 -------------------------------